Bait Science: Carp Feeding Signals, Digestibility, Leakage, and Better Bait Decisions

 Michigan Notes

-In spring and fall especially, clean attraction, balanced liquids, and sensible support ingredients usually beat random overload.
+In spring and fall especially, clean attraction, balanced liquids, processed ingredients, and sensible support signals usually beat random overload.
+On big waters and short sessions, a bait that starts communicating quickly can be more useful than one that only looks impressive on paper.

 Common Mistakes